openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 Return to the project overview page for the `myproject` project.
 Next, click the _Add to Project_ drop down menu in the top navigation bar.
 Select the _Deploy Image_ option.

-We will learn more about image streams and image stream tags later.
+You will learn more about image streams and image stream tags later.
 For now, select the _Image Name_ option, and copy/paste the following into the text entry field for _image name or pull spec_:

 ``docker.io/openshiftroadshow/parksmap-py:1.0.0``{{copy}}